ChengTsungPao/LeetCode/0799_Champagne_Tower/README.md

 * Runtime: 155 ms, faster than 61.65% of Python3 online submissions for Champagne Tower.
 * Memory Usage: 16.2 MB, less than 9.22% of Python3 online submissions for Champagne Tower.
 > recur + memo

+code2.py:
+* Runtime: 223 ms, faster than 28.60% of Python3 online submissions for Champagne Tower.
+* Memory Usage: 16.2 MB, less than 5.34% of Python3 online submissions for Champagne Tower.
+> recur + memo